nengoxx/ai-stuff/README.md

 For an all-in-one solution: Oobabooga’s for compatibility of models(and access to TTS, speech recognition, web search, RAG thru extensions), or kobold.cpp if you’re low on VRAM (to run .gguf models split between RAM/VRAM).
 Or [exui](https://github.com/turboderp/exui) for running .exl2 (exllama2 model type) if you want something very lightweight.

-For a lightweight only-backend solution to just run the API server: [TabbyAPI](https://github.com/theroyallab/tabbyAPI) or Exllama (for .exl2 specifically) or [Aphrodite](https://github.com/PygmalionAI/Aphrodite-engine).
+For a lightweight only-backend solution to just run the API server: [TabbyAPI](https://github.com/theroyallab/tabbyAPI) (for .exl2 specifically) or [Aphrodite](https://github.com/PygmalionAI/Aphrodite-engine).

 For a frontend solution: Oobabooga for general tasks, RAG & web search or SillyTavern for chatting & roleplay, altho it also has some RAG and web search functionalities.
 There are other alternatives for RAG/web search but they’re all still a bit green in my opinion: [chat-ui](https://github.com/huggingface/chat-ui) has the most decent web search but no RAG, [h2oGPT](https://github.com/h2oai/h2ogpt) supports RAG & web search, and [ChainFury](https://github.com/NimbleBoxAI/ChainFury) seems to have both too.

-Personally I use Oobabooga’s both for the API server and the UI, and also ST depending on my use case.
+Personally I use either Oobabooga’s both for the API server and the UI, or just TabbyAPI with ST depending on my use case.
 It’s also the easiest setup since the ST scripts lets you install everything you need and more.

 ### Image Generation